 I am so excited to be part of the 31 Days of Love Series on Red Ted Art.
+And can’t wait to share this Valentines Card DIY Idea with you.
 Thank you Maggy for including me.
 My name is Jacinta and I am an Australian based Scientist and Mama of three, hoping to inspire creative kids and fun mums, families and educators.
 I post easy, simple and fun projects on my Instagram page @cintaandco (my family and friends call me Cinta – short for Jacinta, and my kids are my co. – you will often see their little hands hard at work in the photos that I post).
 Today I want to share some adorable little Washi Tape DIY Stickers.
 They are SO easy to make and lots of fun to use!

 We LOVE washi tape in our house.
 It is super easy for children to use as it can be simply torn rather than requiring scissors to cut, and is quite forgiving if you make an error as it can generally be easily separated from paper without tearing.
 We use washi tape in all sorts of craft activities.
 Most recently, my eight year old son even decorated his cricket bat with lines of colourful tape!
 Today, we made some really fabulous heart shaped washi tape stickers.
 These stickers are bright and colourful, and could be used for many purposes including the decoration of handmade cards and personalising gift wrapping.